 What will Sweden’s Eurovision 2019 song look like on stage?

-Although we’ll have to wait until the rehearsals to see how Lundvik will stage Too Late For Love, his Melodifestivalen performance suggests he’ll be joined by a choir.
+Although we’ll have to wait until the night itself to see how Lundvik will stage Too Late For Love, his Melodifestivalen performance suggests he’ll be joined by a choir.

 What are the odds of Sweden winning Eurovision 2019?

-As of March 2019, Sweden are one of the favourites to win the contest, with most bookmakers predicting the country will finish in third place.
+As of May 2019, Sweden are one of the favourites to win the contest, with most bookmakers predicting the country will finish in second place.